How to Join a Fraternity

 The best thing to keep in mind when attending these events is to not let yourself get intimidated.
 These guys want to be your friend and they genuinely want to get to know you as a person.
 Simply introduce yourself and relax.
 All Greeks have been in your shoes once so they understand if you are nervous.

 So you have a bid or even multiple bids, now what?

 Before making the commitment to join a fraternity, the most important thing to remember is that brotherhood is forever (so it’s a big decision).
 Wherever you join, these will be your brothers for life, and many will even become lifelong friends.
 So make sure that you have met as many men as possible in the fraternity before making your decision.
 For many fraternities, bids last longer than a semester so if you are on the fence, it might be a good idea to wait a semester.
 No one can tell you when you are ready to join but yourself.

-To be eligible to join a fraternity as a first semester first year at Michigan Tech, you must have at least a 3.0 high school GPA and be in good standing as a student (for your standing, check www.banweb.mtu.edu, sign in, click the Student Services tab, Student Records, and finally Academic Information.)
+To be eligible to join a fraternity as a first semester first-year student at Michigan Tech, you must have at least a 3.0 high school GPA and be in good academic standing as a student.
+(For your standing, check www.banweb.mtu.edu, sign in, click the Student Services tab, Student Records, and finally Academic Information.)
 As a second semester first-year student and above, you need to have a 2.5 cumulative Michigan Tech GPA.
 Please note that these GPA standards are the Michigan Tech minimums, and that some fraternities choose to have higher GPA requirements.